 Hi friends!
 Today I am sharing a tutorial to help you tackle that pile of hexagons you have laying around.

 In English paper piecing, hexagons are usually sewn together and the process can take a very long time.
-This was sort of an accident of being in a hurry, and a little lazy…
+This process eliminates the extra sewing and adds in a glue element to speed things along and make for a very striking effect.

-- 2.5″ squares of fabric for your hexagons (I cut 18 – 5″ charm squares into 1/4 to create 72 squares, 71 were used, fabric is Joy from Kate Spain) Charm packs that consist of 5″ squares are perfect for this project because all you have to do is cut into 1/4 to make the 2.5″ fabric square needed.
+- 2.5″ squares of fabric for your hexagons, Charm packs that consist of 5″ squares are perfect for this project because all you have to do is cut into 1/4 to make the 2.5″ fabric square needed.
 There are also mini charm packs that are already the 2.5″ size.
 If you have a pile of scrap fabric, just make sure the scrap is large enough to wrap over the edges of the hexagon template with room to glue down.

-- Aleene’s Fabric Fusion – this is a clear, water-based adhesive that is machine washable and flexible.
+- Aleene’s Fabric Fusion Permanent Fabric Adhesive 4oz this is a clear, water-based adhesive that is machine washable and flexible.
 It creates a permanent bond between fabrics.
 I used the bottle of Fabric Fusion but there is a glue pen version that I am sure is great.

 - With your iron set on high heat/steam press all of your hexies.
 This will allow the hexagon to keep it’s shape when you take out the stitches and the paper template inside.